rondlite/reaction-docs/website/versioned_docs/version-3.0.0/devs-update-custom-plugin.md

 API functions pass around a `context` object that is used to access the database, call other functions, check authentication, and perform authorization.
 Starting in 3.0.0, `context.shop` and `context.shopId` are no longer available.

 Search your custom plugin code for `context.shop`.
 In these places, you will need to get a shop ID another way.
 The best ways are to either take it off the related entity you are dealing with, or ask the caller to pass it in (for example, add it to your GraphQL query or mutation params).
-In a pinch, you can do `await context.collections.Shops.findOne({ shopType: "primary" })`, but this will not work as well as Reaction's support for multi-shop configuration grows stronger.
+In a pinch, you can do `await context.collections.Shops.findOne({ shopType: "primary" })`, but this will not work as well as Demand support for multi-shop configuration grows stronger.